sjentsch/lsjDocs/Ch12/Ch12_Regression_02.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_scatterplot3.*
-   :alt: Matrix of scatterplots produced using ‘Correlation Matrix’
+   :alt: Matrix of scatterplots cretaed with the ``Correlation Matrix`` analysis
    :name: fig-scatterplot3

-   Matrix of scatterplots produced using the ``Correlation Matrix`` command in jamovi.
+   Matrix of scatterplots cretaed with the ``Correlation Matrix`` analysis in jamovi.

 .. ----------------------------------------------------------------------------